juvu/DayTrade-SwingTrade/TradingTechniques.md

 ## Long Strategy Premarket Breakout Pattern
-* Stock is consolidating premarket with resistance
+* Stock is consolidating in a small range premarket with resistance
 * When the market opens, stock goes over high of premarket
 * Good volume on the breakout
 * 20-30% profit is considered to be a good trade